Moduli spaces of Hecke modifications for rational and elliptic curves: Abstract

 \section{Abstract}

-We propose definitions of complex manifolds ${\cal H}(T^2,n)$ for $n \in \Nats$ that could potentially be used to construct the symplectic Khovanov homology of $n$-stranded links in lens spaces.
-The space ${\cal H}(T^2,n)$ is defined in terms of Hecke modifications of rank 2 vector bundles over an elliptic curve.
-We undertake a detailed study of such Hecke modifications: we show which vector bundles can Hecke modify to which, and in what directions.
-We also describe explicit morphisms of vector bundles that represent all possible Hecke modifications of all possible rank 2 vector bundles on elliptic curves.
-Using these results, we explicitly characterize the space ${\cal H}(T^2,n)$ for $n = 0, 1, 2$, and we describe an embedding of ${\cal H}(T^2,n)$ into the moduli space $M^{ss}(T^2,n+1)$ of rank 2 semistable parabolic bundles.
-For comparison, we present analogous results for the case of rational curves, for which the corresponding space of Hecke modifications ${\cal H}(S^2,n)$ is isomorphic to a space ${\cal Y}(S^2,n)$ defined by Seidel and Smith that can be used to compute the symplectic Khovanov homology of $n$-stranded links in $S^3$.
+We propose definitions of complex manifolds $\calP_M(X,m,n)$ that could potentially be used to construct the symplectic Khovanov homology of $n$-stranded links in lens spaces.
+The manifolds $\calP_M(X,m,n)$ are defined as moduli spaces of Hecke modifications of rank 2 parabolic bundles over an elliptic curve $X$.
+To characterize these spaces, we describe all possible Hecke modifications of all possible rank 2 vector bundles over $X$, and we use these results to define a canonical open embedding of $\calP_M(X,m,n)$ into $M^s(X,m+n)$, the moduli space of stable rank 2 parabolic bundles over $X$ with trivial determinant bundle and $m+n$ marked points.
+We explicitly compute $\calP_M(X,1,n)$ for $n=0,1,2$.
+For comparison, we present analogous results for the case of rational curves, for which a corresponding complex manifold $\calP_M(\CP^1,3,n)$ is isomorphic for $n$ even to a space $\calY(S^2,n)$ defined by Seidel and Smith that can be used to compute the symplectic Khovanov homology of $n$-stranded links in $S^3$.